raiden-network/raiden/raiden/tests/scenarios/README.md

 #### [bf2_long_running](./bf2_long_running.yaml)

-This is the bf2 long running scenario.
-This scenario mimics user behaviour for opening channels, depositing, transferring, waiting keeping the raiden node alive for a long time in the process checking whether all distributed system in raiden network work accurately with a sufficiently dirty state of blockchain for a long time.
+This scenario mimics user behaviour for opening channels, depositing, transferring, waiting keeping the raiden node alive for a long time in the process checking that the raiden network works accurately with a sufficiently dirty state of blockchain for a long time.

 #### [bf3_multi_directional_payment](./bf3_multi_directional_payment.yaml)
 It sets up a topology of [0, 1, 2, 3, 4] and deposits in both directions between all nodes.